BA Hons, BSc Hons, MSc, PhD, CPsychol

-Senior Data & Science Manager Dementias Platform UK (DPUK)
+Senior Scientist & Senior Data Manager Dementias Platform UK (DPUK)

 - Cognitive neuropsychologist

-Sarah is a cognitive neuropsychologist managing scientific research across multiple multi-disciplinary projects, and senior Data Manager for Dementias Platform UK (DPUK) a cohort data repository for 45+ cohorts (3 million+ participants), in the research group of DPUK Director and PI, Professor John Gallacher.
-In DPUK she is programme lead for the DPUK Datathon intiative; programme manager for the user group DPUK Reach; project lead for DPUK Data curation; scientific lead for international DPUK collaborative AD projects; scientific reviewer for the DPUK Data Portal and represents DPUK internationally at conferences and workshops.
+I am a cognitive neuropsychologist and epidemiologist managing scientific research across multiple multi-disciplinary projects.
+I am also Senior Data Manager for Dementias Platform UK (DPUK) a cohort data repository for 60+ cohorts (3.6 million+ participants).
+For DPUK I lead the training programme for analysts; am programme lead for DPUK Data curation; scientific reviewer for the DPUK Data Portal and represent DPUK internationally.

 Dementias Platform UK

 DPUK has increased the capacity of dementia research in the UK by developing national technological networks, research collaborations and a data portal that is accessible to researchers worldwide.
 This promotes research in experimental medicine and with cohort data.

 DPUK’s Data Portal facilitates secure access to cohort data, enabling research and analyses at a scale that has not previously been possible for studies into dementia.
 This powerful combination of technology and expertise is helping detect the earliest signs of dementia.

 Bauermeister S. et al, (2023), Eur J Epidemiol